 One of the country's finest short story writers, Owen Marshall, has lived for many years in Timaru.

 In Timaru on Boxing Day 1879, some 40 Irish Protestants (known as Orangemen) clashed with Catholics.
 Despite official pleas, they joined a march of friendly societies.
-A 150-strong crowd of Catholics blocked their way, crying ‘remove your colours’ (regalia celebrating an English victory over the Irish in 1690).
+A 150-strong crowd of Catholics blocked their way, crying ‘remove your colours’ (regalia celebrating William of Orange’s victory over the deposed James II at the Battle of the Boyne in 1690).
 The Orangemen refused, and scuffles broke out.
 After a tense standoff the Orangemen retreated and removed their colours.
 The Catholics then marched in triumph along the main street.

 Between 1878 and 1916, South Canterbury had its own Board of Education.
-The Christchurch-based Canterbury Education Board then took control until 1989, when communities were given much of the responsibility for running schools.
+The Christchurch-based Canterbury Education Board then took control until 1989, when much of the responsibility for running schools was devolved to their communities.

-Timaru High School opened in 1880 as a co-educational institution, but separated into boys’ and girls’ schools in 1897.
-A technical college founded in 1901 became a technical high school in 1918, and is the predecessor of today’s Aoraki Polytechnic.
+Timaru High School opened in 1880 as a co-educational institution, but split into boys’ and girls’ schools in 1897.
+A technical college founded in 1901 became a technical high school in 1918.
+This was the predecessor of Aoraki Polytechnic, which in 2016 merged with the Christchurch Polytechnic Institute of Technology to form Ara Institute of Canterbury.

 Anglicanism and Presbyterianism were the main Protestant denominations in South Canterbury, reflecting the region’s English and Scottish heritage.
 There was also a sizable Irish Catholic community, especially in Waimate and Geraldine.

 As elsewhere in New Zealand, the importance of religion has declined in recent decades, but churches remain a notable part of the streetscape in many towns.
-The spires of St Mary's Anglican and Chalmers Presbyterian churches, as well as the domes of Sacred Heart Basilica, still dominate Timaru's skyline.
+The spires of St Mary's Anglican and Chalmers Presbyterian churches, and the domes of Sacred Heart Basilica, still dominate Timaru's skyline.

 Trout were introduced into the region in the 1870s, and by the 1890s it had gained a reputation for having some of the best fly-fishing in New Zealand.
-However, pollution and extraction of river water for irrigation have undermined this status.
+In recent decades, pollution and the extraction of river water for irrigation have undermined this status.
 Salmon fishing in the Waitaki is centred on Glenavy.

 Roses do well in the central South Island, with its dry summers and cold winters.
-The Trevor Griffiths Rose Garden, at Timaru’s Caroline Bay, features thousands of old and modern species, in a landscaped setting with fountains and arbours.
+The Trevor Griffiths Rose Garden, at Timaru’s Caroline Bay, displays thousands of old and modern species in a landscaped setting with fountains and arbours.
 It evolved from the collection of local grower Trevor Griffiths, who once had the third largest collection of roses in the world.

 (National Institute of Water and Atmospheric Research data, 1981–2010)